swiecki/node-mmo/readme.md

 Add more ships with different movement speeds and levels, maybe make the player get different ships once they level.

+~~Add waypoint generation system, generates waypoints based on random distance.
+XP per waypoint is based on distance from player at generation.
+Upon completion, level and xp are recalculated.~~

 ~~Space physics- drifting and acceleration-based gameplay instead of position based gameplay~~